 Pvt.
 James Monroe Langford was born on June 12, 1915, to Emmet Langford & Minnie Stokes-Langford in Livingston County, Kentucky.
 With his two sisters and six brothers, he resided in Rockcastle County, Kentucky.
 In 1940, he resided in Sycamore Ohio and worked as a dairy farmer.

-The 192nd Tank Battalion was sent to Camp Polk, Louisiana, in the late summer of 1941, to take part in maneuvers.
-HQ Company did not actively take part in the maneuvers, but it did maintain the tanks, and other vehicles, of the battalion.
 After the maneuvers, the battalion was ordered to Camp Polk instead of returning to Ft.
 Knox.
 It was on the side of a hill that the battalion learned they were being sent overseas.
 Men too old to go overseas were given the chance to be released from federal service.
 Replacements for these men came from the 753rd Tank Battalion as did the battalion’s new tanks.

 The decision for this move – which had been made in August 1941 – was the result of an event that took place in the summer of 1941.
 A squadron of American fighters was flying over Lingayen Gulf, in the Philippines, when one of the pilots, who was flying at a lower altitude, noticed something odd.
 He took his plane down and identified a flagged buoy in the water and saw another in the distance.
 He came upon more buoys that lined up, in a straight line for 30 miles to the northwest, in the direction of a Japanese occupied island which was hundreds of miles away.
 The island had a large radio transmitter.
 The squadron continued its flight plan south to Mariveles and returned to Clark Field.
 When the planes landed, it was too late to do anything that day.